Preventing Caregiver Burnout - Protecting Your Own Mental Health While Caring for Family

 No End in Sight

-Caregiving has no clear "end."
-While treating an illness has recovery as a goal, caregiving associated with aging or dementia offers little prospect of improvement and tends to worsen over time.
+Caregiving associated with aging or dementia offers little prospect of improvement.
+While treating an illness has recovery as a goal, caregiving for progressive conditions tends to worsen over time.
 This sense of "no end in sight" breeds chronic despair.
+The reality that this is a long-term struggle lasting years or even decades, not months, accelerates the mental burden.

 Concentration of Roles

-In Japan, the burden of caregiving tends to concentrate on a specific family member (often a spouse or eldest daughter).
+The burden of caregiving tends to concentrate on a specific family member (often a spouse or eldest daughter).
 The sense of responsibility that "if I don't do it, who will" prevents them from seeking help from others.
+Cases where imbalanced caregiving burdens create serious conflicts among siblings are not uncommon.
 (Books on caregiver mental health can deepen your understanding)

 Loss of One's Own Life